KBMT

 KBMT (channel 12) is a television station in Beaumont, Texas, United States, affiliated with ABC and NBC.
 It is owned by Tegna Inc. alongside low-power MyNetworkTV affiliate KUIL-LD (channel 12.5).
-Both stations share studios along I-10/US 69/US 96/US 287 in Beaumont, while KBMT's transmitter is located in Mauriceville, Texas.
+The two stations share studios along I-10/US 69/US 96/US 287 in Beaumont; KBMT's transmitter is located in Mauriceville, Texas.

 History

 The callsign KBMT originally transmitted on UHF channel 31, beginning on May 9, 1954, as the first television station to broadcast in the Golden Triangle.
-The station was owned by Television Broadcasters, Inc. whose stockholders were H.D.
-Williams and R.C.
-Reed with Reed as president.
+The station was owned by Television Broadcasters, Inc. whose stockholders were H. D. Williams and R. C. Reed with Reed as president.
 It carried NBC, DuMont Television Network and ABC as of November 1955; the station also carried CBS programming before KFDM-TV went on the air in April 1955.
 Since the FCC did not mandate television sets to have UHF included until 1964, channel 31 went off the air on August 1, 1956.
 Its original tower still stands (though only 250 ft instead of 500 ft tall) west of Vidor south of US 90.

 KBMT's owners subsequently applied for the later allocation on channel 12 and, after winning the allocation from the FCC, began broadcasting on its new assigned channel using the KBMT callsign on June 18, 1961.
 The new KBMT took over the ABC affiliation which it retains today, after being relegated to limited clearances on KPAC-TV (now KBTV-TV) and KFDM-TV.
 This gave the Golden Triangle full-time affiliations for all three networks on the VHF dial in six years.
 The original owners were N.D.
 "Doug" Williams and Randolph Reed.
 The original tower site for the transmitter and antenna was Sabine Pass, south of Port Arthur (this to prevent co-channel interference with KSLA-TV in Shreveport).
 The transmitter and antenna were later moved to its current site near Mauriceville in the early 1960s with the antenna modified for a "directional" signal to prevent interference to KSLA's coverage area.
 The station was later sold to Cowles Broadcasting in 1965, the Channel 2 Television Company in 1970 and McKinnon Broadcasting in 1977.